Maui United Way Inc

 • 15 nonprofits selected per cohort from applicant pool

-• Inaugural 2025 cohort included: Boys & Girls Club Maui, Catholic Charities Maui, Grow Some Good, Habitat for Humanity Maui, Hāna Business Council, Hoʻōla iā Mauiakama, Kākoʻo Maui, Laʻakea Village, Maui Historical Society, Our Kūpuna, Pacific Birth Collective, Pacific Cancer Foundation, Piha Wellness & Healing, Roots Reborn, What Makes You Feel Beautiful
+• Recent cohort included: Boys & Girls Club Maui, Catholic Charities Maui, Grow Some Good, Habitat for Humanity Maui, Hāna Business Council, Hoʻōla iā Mauiakama, Kākoʻo Maui, Laʻakea Village, Maui Historical Society, Our Kūpuna, Pacific Birth Collective, Pacific Cancer Foundation, Piha Wellness & Healing, Roots Reborn, What Makes You Feel Beautiful

 Emergency Financial Assistance (Wildfire Relief):